 Three types of influenza viruses exist.
 Types A and B cause epidemics of severe respiratory illnesses known as "the flu," and type C causes a mild illness not associated with epidemics.
 Type A is divided into different subtypes based on the chemical structure of the virus.
 The H1N1 swine flu virus is a type A influenza virus.
 Type B is not divided into subtypes.
-Both type A and type B are responsible for the seasonal outbreaks of flu.
+Both type A and type B are responsible for the seasonal influenza outbreaks.

 - Outbreaks occur more frequently in the winter months.
 Many factors may play a role in this seasonal pattern:

 - The virus survives for longer periods indoors in winter because the relative humidity of indoor air is very low in comparison to the outside air.

 - The virus is in droplets that are coughed or sneezed; it infects others by being inhaled or by landing on sensitive body areas such as the eyes, nose, or mouth.
 These droplets generally travel no further than 6 feet.

 - In the winter, humans tend to be indoors more and thus have closer contact with each other, which makes it easier for the virus to spread.